The action or process used to ensure that a system supplier meets necessary criteria to use the GP Connect services.

 A server that acts as an intermediary for requests from clients seeking resources from other servers.

-Is a collection of national applications, services and directories which support the health and social care sector in the exchange of information in national and local IT systems.
+A collection of national applications, services and directories operated by NHS Digital that supports the health and social care sector in the exchange of information in national and local IT systems.